Back Order vs. Backlog

 First, there's no guarantee your customer will keep the order with you.
 How many times have you canceled an order with a retailer because it didn't get to you when you needed it?
 By carrying back orders, you run the risk of leaving revenue on the table.

-Secondly, back orders can leave a bad taste in your customer's mouth.
-And the next time they need a supplier, they may not come to you.
+Secondly, back orders can be off-putting to your customer, and the next time they need a supplier, they may not come to you.

 The Bottom Line